benjaminhardy28/Portfolio/README.md

 ### Platform Game
 - This was a group end of year project for my advanced Java class where we built a platform game from scratch using Java Swing.
 The game communicates with a REST API built with Java Spring Boot to save information about each user.
 ### Custom Notification Website
-- This full stack website allows users to customize notifications based on other websites contents.
-This project uses React Js, Python Flask, and Python Requests for webscraping, and OpenAI integration.
+- This full stack website allows users to customize notifications based on changes in websites contents.
+This project uses React Js, Python Flask, SQLAlchemy, and OpenAI API.
 ### Language Translator:
 - This was a device I built when I was 16 to allow for language translation from audio and image input.
 It is made up of a Raspberry PI Zero w, a USB microphone, an LCD screen, and a camera.